 I n the beginning, there was the watermark.
 The Lord said, "Let there be light and shade."
 And so it was.
-Ever since that moment, variations of fiber density exist in every handmade sheet of paper.
-Its fiber density acuratley holds the memory of the laid screen it was made on, visible when held to light.
+From then and forever, variations of fiber density exist in every handmade sheet of paper.
+Cellulose fiber in these durable leaves accurately reveals a story of the vatman, his coucher, the felt maker, and the finisher.
+They tell of the mould maker whose laid screen is forever visible when held to lambent light.
+Indeed, paper with or without markings, remembers the human saga of innovation and experimentation.
+And we saw that it was good.

-Stand at a vat, form a sheet, pass the mould along the stay to the coucher while lifting the dripping wet deckle from the mould.
+C tand at a vat, form a sheet, pass the mould up the stay to the coucher while lifting the dripping wet deckle from the Jmould.
 Fit the deckle to the sister mould, in front of you on the bridge.
 Form another sheet.
-Well done, but wait, just a few seconds earlier, as you removed the deckle, drips fell onto your newly-formed sheet displacing fibers, making divots in that attractive sheet you so deftly fabricated.
+Well done, but wait a few seconds earlier, as you removed the deckle, drips fell onto your newly-formed sheet displacing fibers, making divots in that attractive sheet you so deftly fabricated.
 The droplets collided with the paper's surface, displacing fibers just as asteroids make craters on the moon.
-These "vatman drips" land on the felt side.
-The coucher, too, may sprinkle the paper drips that fall from the mould as he couches your sheet.
-The only difference is that the coucher's drips land on the wire side, interrupting the laid screen pattern.
+These "vatman-drips" land on the felt side.
+The coucher may also sprinkle the paper drips that fall from the mould as he couches your sheet.
+The difference is that a coucher's drip has a stronger edge and, because it lands on the wire side, it interrupts the laid screen pattern.